Modernizr: Function

 Modernizr offers tests for more than 250 features, then creates a JavaScript object (named "Modernizr") that contains the results of these tests as boolean properties.
 It also adds classes to the HTML element based on what features are and are not natively supported.

 To perform feature detection tests, Modernizr often creates an element, sets a specific style instruction on that element and then immediately tries to retrieve that setting.
-Web browsers that understand the instruction will return something sensible; browsers that don't understand it will return nothing or "undefined".
+Web browsers that understand the instruction will return something sensible; browsers that do not understand it will return nothing or "undefined".
 Modernizr uses the result to assess whether that feature is supported by the web browser.

 Many tests in the documentation come with a small code sample to illustrate how a specific test can be used in web development workflow.

 Running

 When it runs, it creates a global object called Modernizr that contains a set of Boolean properties for each feature it can detect.
 For example, if a browser supports the canvas API, the Modernizr.canvas property will be true.
 If the browser does not support the canvas API, the Modernizr.canvas property will be false: